Weather Conditions and Reports

 Total Accumulated Precipitation (PDF 2 MB)

-Total accumulated precipitation since November 1 ranged from 1.0 to 19.7 mm throughout all regions.
-Normal (based on the 30-year historical average) precipitations ranged from 12.6 mm to 30.8 mm across agro-Manitoba.
-The majority of the province has accumulated less than 40% of normal precipitation.
-Only a small area of the Northwest region has accumulated more than 50% of the 30-year average since November 1.
-The seasonal accumulation at the The Pas is 95% or normal.
+Total accumulated precipitation since November 1 ranged from 3.3 mm to 29.9 mm throughout all regions.
+Normal (based on the 30-year historical average) precipitations ranged from 19.3 mm to 42.8 mm across agro-Manitoba.
+Most of agro-Manitoba has seen less than 15 mm of precipitation accumulate this off season.
+Parts of the Northwest, Southwest, and Central regions have accumulated between 15 mm and 25 mm.
+The majority of the province has accumulated less than 60% of normal precipitation since November 1.
+The seasonal accumulation at the The Pas is 102% of normal.

 Table 2.
 Summary of measurement of total accumulated precipitation in Manitoba’s Agricultural Regions.